dnasko/baby_virome/README.md

 	-U ./01-flash/out.extendedFrags.fastq.gz 2> bowtie2.log | samtools view -Sb -F 4 - | samtools sort -o out_sorted.bam -
 ```

 Using either tool you'll need to produce a sorted BAM file (which the above example does) to get the abundance information we want.
-Using that sorted BAM file you can get abundance information for contigs and predicted ORFs, like so:
+Using that sorted BAM file you can get abundance information for contigs and predicted ORFs.
+The output files will contain abundance (coverage) for each contig or orf and normalized abundance (coverage divided by giga bases recruited to whole assembly).
+Run like so:

 ```bash
 ./scripts/bam2abundance_spades.pl --bam=./out_sorted.bam --out=./contig_abundance.txt